inbeacon/InbeaconSdk-IOS/documentation/using-the-sdk.md

 //Objective-C

-// Start SDK in de-activated mode, just before initializing the SDK InbeaconSdk.sharedInstance.sdkActive = false;
+// Start SDK in de-activated mode, just before initializing the SDK InbeaconSdk.sharedInstance.askPermissions = false;
 InbeaconSdk.createWith(clientId: "<your client-ID>",clientSecret:  "<your client-secret>")
 ...
-// Later on, activate the SDK at any moment you like InbeaconSdk.sharedInstance.sdkActive = true
+// Later on, activate the SDK at any moment you like InbeaconSdk.sharedInstance.askPermissions = true

 // or ask for permissions yourself at an appropriate time [locationManager requestWhenInUseAuthorization];